-Mr. Rod Ciocho, Secretary to the President rciocho@lincolnuca.edu 510-587-9779
+Human Resources Coordinator: Mr. Rod Ciocho rciocho@lincolnuca.edu 510-587-9779

 Inclusion of Select Required Title IX Policy Definitions

 The most relevant definitions are included in this section.
 These definitions along with other Title IX regulations were used to construct this policy to comply with Title IX requirements.